 - Honours students: MUSC3331 Western Art Music 3 (Modernist and Postmodernist)

 MUSC3341 Music, Society, and Ideas or equivalent Level 3 unit in Music History

 by approval of the Unit Coordinator.

-HDR Preliminary students: Enrolment in the HDR FABLE program and approval by the Unit Coordinator.
+Enrolment inthe HDR FABLE program and approval by the Unit Coordinator.